Axway/amplify-central/content/en/docs/runtime_security/_index.md

 With an increasing number of APIs, API providers and consumers of APIs, there is a pressing need to capture and scan API traffic to assess security threats.

 Amplify's runtime compliance entitlement for the API Management platform allows you to assess the runtime compliance of your APIs from a security threat perspective.
+Runtime Compliance is an entitlement you can purchase from Axway as part of the API Management platform.

 ## What is runtime compliance